oserve/PyNMR/README.md

     * Link to 3D display
     * Real-time edit / display
 * Increase speed
-* Import other formats
+* Import other formats (CCPNMR, ...)

 Any help would be welcome to develop those features.
 I am definetly not a professional developper, this is done on my spare time and those would require a lot of time and probably competences I do not have.

 Known difficulties :
 ------------------
-* When displaying a large number of constraints as sticks, Pymol performances decrease rapidly :
+* When displaying a large number of constraints as sticks, Pymol performances decrease rapidly (Depends strongly on the performance of your computer):
     * Avoid to draw all constraints if not necessary
     * Remove them before any other action if you can